DSC-SPIDAL/harp/website/content/docs/getting-started.md

 ## Step 1 --- Install Hadoop 2.6.0

-First of all, make sure your computer can use `ssh` to access `localhost` and install `Java` as well.
+1. First of all, make sure your computer can use `ssh` to access `localhost` and install `Java` as well.

-Download and extract the hadoop-2.6.0 binary into your machine.
-These are available at [hadoop-2.6.0.tar.gz](https://dist.apache.org/repos/dist/release/hadoop/common/hadoop-2.6.0/hadoop-2.6.0.tar.gz).
+2. Download and extract the hadoop-2.6.0 binary into your machine.
+It's available at [hadoop-2.6.0.tar.gz](https://dist.apache.org/repos/dist/release/hadoop/common/hadoop-2.6.0/hadoop-2.6.0.tar.gz).

-Then set the environment variables in `~/.bashrc`.
+3. Then set the environment variables in `~/.bashrc`.
 ```bash
 export JAVA_HOME=<where Java locates>
 #e.g. ~/jdk1.8.0_91